-If you are a member of the press and have questions about Asbury Methodist Village or its residents or would like a tour of the campus, please contact Eric Anderson, Director of Communications, Asbury Communities, at 301-250-2057.
+If you are a member of the press and have questions about Asbury Methodist Village or its residents or would like a tour of the campus, please contact Cathy Canning, Communications Manager, Asbury Communities, at 301-250-2103.

 3. Approximately 1,400 people age 60 plus live at Asbury Methodist Village.

 4. With more than 800 associates, Asbury Methodist Village is a major employer in the Gaithersburg area.
 Many associates serve in hospitality-related or health-care positions.

 5. Founded in April 1926 as a charitable home operated by the Methodist Episcopal Church for the care of widows and orphans, the community has evolved over the years into a self-sustaining, not-for-profit organization.
 With construction of its first residential living apartment building during the early 1970s, the community was opened to all people, regardless of religious practice.